-Upon information and belief, GECC did not document this change in violation of its Internal Policies buy Merchandise financed by other lenders in contravention of its loan agreement and upon information and belief without a signed written waiver.
+Upon information and belief, GECC did not document this change in violation of its Internal Policies to buy Merchandise financed by other lenders in contravention of its loan agreement and upon information and belief without a signed written waiver.
 GECC also did not enforce other material provisions of its loan agreement, again without proper documentation.

-53. Fourth, relative to the First Investors (defined below), GECC permitted Petters Capital to communicating through Petters and Petters Capital rather than directly with the Retailer (Costco), as per the May 3, 2000 Verification (defined below).
+52. Fourth, as discussed below relative to the First Investors, GECC permitted Petters Capital communicating through Petters and Petters Capital rather than directly with the Retailer (Costco), as per the May 3, 2000 Verification (defined below).
 Until then, GECC had performed little of the requisite due diligence on each deal, instead trusting Petters.

-54. Fifth, GECC deviated from its standard procedures for verifying its collateral, underwrite the Petters Capital Line and then in 1998 when the line was approved left GECC to join another financial institution.
+53. Fifth, GECC deviated from its standard procedures for verifying its collateral, underwrite the Petters Capital Line and then in 1998 when the line was approved left GECC to join a bank.
 Upon information and belief, Petters Capital then took few draws.
+According to Menczynski, in contemporaneously recommended to Menczynski that he accept, which Menczynski did, serving as

-55. Sixth, Petters and Menczynski had an unusual and close relationship.
-Menczynski helped him a position.
-Petters contemporaneously recommended to Menczynski that he accept, which its draws, with GECC performing little of the requisite due diligence.
-In September 2000, Menczynski left GECC to become RedTag's Vice President of Finance.
-Petters provided Menczynski a substantial salary increase and the down payment on a home.
+54. Sixth, Petters and Menczynski had an unusual and close relationship.
+Menczynski helped draws, with GECC performing little of the requisite due diligence.
+In September 2000, Menczynski left

+1999 Petters asked GECC to re-hire him.
+GECC complied and offered him a position.
+Petters salary increase and the down payment on a home.
 Menczynski went on to become RedTag's Chief